POKEMON Monotype Challenge Guide — Every Type Ranked

 Check gym leader types before you commit

 Some game + type combinations are nearly impossible.
-Poison mono vs. HeartGold (the Ghost gym) or Normal mono vs. anything requires careful planning.
+Poison mono vs. HeartGold (the Ghost gym and the Psychic-resistant Koga) or Normal mono vs. anything requires careful planning.
 Scout your matchups before the run, not during.
+Knowing the gym leader lineup in advance is the difference between a prepared strategy and a desperate scramble.

 Allow dual-types that include your mono-type

-The standard rule is: your Pokémon must have your chosen type.
+The standard rule is: your POKEMON must have your chosen type.
 Charizard (Fire/Flying) counts for a Fire mono.
-This flexibility dramatically improves team building options.
+This flexibility dramatically improves team building options and is the key rule that makes Hard tier types completable at all.
+Without dual-type flexibility, Bug mono and Ice mono become nearly unwinnable in most games.

 Plan your HM slaves carefully